-Genetics and CRISPR take aim at diabetes identification and treatment
+Genetics and CRISPR take aim at Type 1 and Type 2 Diabetes

 Diabetes affects at least 285 million people worldwide and can cause everything from unquenchable thirst to heart disease, stroke, and kidney damage.

 The exact cause is unknown, but genes and lifestyles likely play a role.
 Now, genetic engineering is stepping in to both find the reasons behind its occurrence and offer solutions.

 In July, a study in Cell Host & Microbe by a team of German researchers used high-throughput 16S RNA gene sequencing to profile microbial community composition in fecal samples of nearly 2,000 Germans enrolled.

 The work found identifiable levels of specific bugs varied throughout the day, and particularly among individuals with Type 2 diabetes or who were obese.
 The findings, the authors wrote, suggest “a functional link between circadian rhythms and the microbiome in metabolic diseases.”

 The disease can be signaled by arrhythmic bacteria, noted Genetic Engineering & Biotechnology News.

 “Certain gut bacteria do not follow a day-night rhythm, so if their number and function do not change over the course of the day, this can be an indicator for a potential type 2 diabetes disease,” one study co-author stated.
 “Knowing this can improve diagnosis and outlook of type 2 diabetes.”

 Meanwhile, another new study, this one published this spring in Science Translational Medicine, highlights the potential that CRISPR-led gene therapy could correct stem cells from diabetic patients and turn them into fully functioning beta cells.